 Careers Information and Guidance

-At New Rush Hall School (NRHS) we are committed to providing all our pupils from Years 6 to 11 with a wide-ranging programme of Careers Education, Information, Advice and Guidance (CEIAG).
+At New Rush Hall School (NRHS), to expose all of our pupils to life after school, we are committed to providing all our pupils from Years 1 to 11 with a wide-ranging programme of Careers Education, Information, Advice and Guidance (CEIAG) .
+Pupils will be given the opportunity to discover a range of different types of careers.
+In Years 1 – 5 this will be delivered by Class Teachers during lessons.
 We firmly believe that outstanding careers education is one of the driving forces behind social mobility and therefore our aspiring careers programme is an integral part of the offer provided to our pupils.

 The NRHS Offer:

 Throughout Year 1 – 5 pupils will have the opportunity to: